Stock market today: Wall Street leaps, nearly escapes its bear market after strong jobs report

 Lululemon Athletica jumped 11.3% after it reported stronger profit for the latest quarter than expected, crediting accelerating sales trends in China and other factors.
 It also raised its forecast for results over the full year.

 MongoDB soared 28% after the database company reported bigger profit than expected.
-It said it's confident it will benefit from the wave of enthusiasm around artificial intelligence that's swept the business world.
+The company said it's confident it will benefit from the wave of enthusiasm around artificial intelligence that's swept the business world.

 A frenzy around AI has helped the S&P 500 climb to its highest levels since August.
 Nvidia, whose chips are helping to power the move into AI, has soared 169% this year, for example.